TABLE OF CONTENTS

-Ox
+Sacrum of Ox

-The sacrum of Ox is formed by the fusion of five sacral vertebrae.
-It is triangular in form and is wedged in between the ilia with which it articulates on each side.
-Its long axis is strongly curved and it presents two surfaces, two borders, a base and an apex
+The sacrum of ox is formed by the fusion of five sacral vertebrae.
+It is triangular in form and is wedged in between the ilia, with which it articulates on each side.
+Its long axis is strongly curved, and it presents two surfaces, two borders, a base, and an apex.

-- The dorsal surface is widest in front and shows along its median line a crest -the median sacral crest, which is formed by the fusion of spinous processes of the five sacral vertebrae.
-The summit of this crest is rough and tuberous.
-On either side of this crest is another crest -the lateral sacral crest, which results from the fusion of articular processes.
+On either side of this crest is another crest—the lateral sacral crest—which results from the fusion of articular processes.
 The dorsal surface shows four dorsal sacral foramina for the passage of the dorsal primary branches of the sacral spinal nerves.

-- The ventral surface is arched and forms the roof of the pelvis.
+The ventral surface is arched and forms the roof of the pelvis.
 This surface is marked centrally by a faint longitudinal groove for the middle sacral artery and also by four transverse lines, which indicate the lines of fusion of the bodies of the sacral vertebrae.
 There are four large ventral sacral foramina at the ends of the transverse lines on either side for the ventral primary branches of the sacral spinal nerves.

-- The lateral borders are thin, concave and serve for the attachment of the sacro-sciatic ligament.
+The lateral borders are thin, concave, and serve for the attachment of the sacro-sciatic ligament.

-- The base or anterior extremity of the sacrum is infact the anterior end of the first sacral vertebrae.
-It shows centrally the body of the first sacral segment, which is wide flattened from above downwards and is elongated transversely.
-It articulates with the posterior end of the body of the sixth lumbar vertebra and the ventral margin projects slightly forming the promontory.
-The edge of the pedicles shows the usual anterior notches, which with the posterior notches of the last lumbar from the intervertebral foramina for the sixth lumbar spinal nerves.
-The anterior part of the sacral (vertebral) canal is triangular with its angles rounded off.
-Traced backward, its size diminishes and the posterior opening is small and triangular.
-On either side of the arch and above the notches are the anterior articular processes, which are very large and widely separated.
+The base or anterior extremity of the sacrum is, in fact, the anterior end of the first sacral vertebra.
+It shows, centrally, the body of the first sacral segment, which is wide, flattened from above downwards, and elongated transversely.
+It articulates with the posterior end of the body of the sixth lumbar vertebra, and the ventral margin projects slightly, forming the promontory.
+The edge of the pedicles shows the usual anterior notches, which, with the posterior notches of the last lumbar, form the intervertebral foramina for the sixth lumbar spinal nerves.

-- The apex or posterior extremity of the sacrum is the posterior end of the fifth sacral vertebra.
+The apex or posterior extremity of the sacrum is the posterior end of the fifth sacral vertebra.
 Centrally, it presents a small triangular neural ring and the posterior notches.
 Above these is the posterior extremity of the median sacral crest.
 Placed below the neural ring is the centrum of the last sacral segment, which is flat.

 Sheep and Goat